jcoliz/AzLogs.Ingestion.Quickstart/README.md

 Let's say we have some important data available in an external service, and we want some of that data in our Log Analytics Workspace.
 However, we don't control the external service, so we can't simply modify it to upload logs directly.
 What we can do instead is:

-* **Extract** the data using an Azure Function, then send to a Data Collection Endpoint, which will
+* **Extract** the data by calling the API it exposes, then send that data to a Data Collection Endpoint, which will
 * **Transform** it into our desired schema using the Data Collection Rule, and
 * **Load** it into a Log Analytics Workspace table.